oladelemi/oladelemi/app/data/about.md

 - I don't know all of the horoscopes dates and their meanings
 - I enjoy listening to beats without the music
 - I'm open to collaborate on projects, so please reach out and lets talk
+- Want to run a with me ?
+I like a good run!